blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 			- From Reference 1
 				- Boot ROM resides outside eMMC
 				- PreLoader resides in eMMC, in boot1
+			- From Reference 4
+				- There are core AOSP partitions and device-specific partitions
 			- From Reference 8
 				- Scatter File gives the locations to flash each image in the ROM archive
 				- Preloader communicates with the PC, and can be used to flash firmware when bricked